jalvesaq/Nvim-R/doc/remote_access.md

        ~/bin/mountR
        ```

-     - Start Neovim (or Vim), and start R. Nvimcom should be automatically
+     - Start Vim, and start R. The `vimcom` package should be automatically
        installed on the remote machine.

-     - If nvimcom is not automatically installed, you will have to
+     - If vimcom is not automatically installed, you will have to
-       manually build nvimcom, copy the source to the remote machine, access
+       manually build vimcom, copy the source to the remote machine, access
        the remote machine, and install the package.
 Example:

        ```sh
        cd /tmp
-       R CMD build /path/to/Nvim-R/R/nvimcom
+       R CMD build /path/to/Vim-R/R/vimcom
-       scp nvimcom_0.9-149.tar.gz remotelogin@remotehost:/tmp
+       scp vimcom_0.9-149.tar.gz remotelogin@remotehost:/tmp
        ssh remotelogin@remotehost
        cd /tmp
-       R CMD INSTALL nvimcom_0.9-149.tar.gz
+       R CMD INSTALL vimcom_0.9-149.tar.gz
        ```

 ## Alternative: vimcmdline

 Running R on a remote machine will make a lot of data to be transferred
-through a TCP connection between the R package `nvimcom` and the application
+through a TCP connection between the R package `vimcom` and the application
-`nvimrserver` run by Nvim-R. If your connection is not fast enough or its
+`vimrserver` run by Vim-R. If your connection is not fast enough or its
 latency is too high, you could consider using
 [vimcmdline](https://github.com/jalvesaq/vimcmdline) or a similar plugin.
 Of
-course, none of NvimR's features that depend on information on R's workspace
+course, none of Vim-R's features that depend on information on R's workspace
 will be available.

 Below is an example for `init.lua` of how to configure _vimcmdline_ for